tholok97/imt3005-project-cicd/README.md

 ### Current state

 * `openstack create` brings up a stack with a running Puppet Master, Jenkins server and (currently empty) application server.
 All configured through this control-repo using `manifests/site.pp`
+* Jenkins is configured with a few experimental jobs.
+One of them tests [my gossinbackup module](https://github.com/tholok97/gossinbackup) using the repo's Jenkinsfile.
+The job works perfectly.
 * The Jenkins server is configured through [Jenkins Configuration as Code](https://jenkins.io/projects/jcasc/), but the configuration currently has nothing to do with my project.
 I will rewrite it with jobs for my CI/CD pipelines and so on in the future.
 * **TODO**: Figure out what provider to use for Beaker.
 Vagrant+virtualbox doesn't seem like a viable option, so left with either [beaker-openstack](https://github.com/puppetlabs/beaker-openstack) or [vagrant-openstack-provider](https://github.com/ggiamarchi/vagrant-openstack-provider).
 * **TODO**: Figure out what kind of app the application server should run.
 * **TODO**: Configure Jenkins with appropriate jobs.
+  * Basic demonstration of functionality done.
+  * How to trigger build?
+Webhooks are not possible because our floating ip's are internal NTNU addresses.
 * **TODO**: Configure Blue Ocean plugin for Jenkins.

 ## About this repository